 Transcript of Record

 An official transcript is one bearing the seal of the college and the signature of the Registrar.
-Official transcripts are not given to students or alumni but, with a written request from the student, are mailed directly to institutions or persons considering an application for admission or for employment.
 Transcripts cannot be sent by FAX.
 An advance notice of at least one business day is required for the Registrar’s Office to fulfill a transcript request.
-There is a $3.00 fee per transcripts.
+There is a $10.00 fee per transcripts.

-Transcript request forms are available in the Registrar’s Office.
+Transcripts can be requested online, in person at the Registrar’s Office, or via mail in request to the Registrar.
 Requests for transcripts may also be submitted in writing to the Registrar.
 If a student owes money to the college from any previous semester, no academic transcripts will be forwarded to any other institution until the debt is paid.

 An unofficial transcript is one given to the student for his or her own use and is marked “unofficial” or “student copy.”
 A student can also obtain an unofficial transcript by visiting www.sunywcc.edu/transcripts